nrdxp/nrd.sh/content/blog/atom-anatomy.md

 We’ve built a solid foundation for publishing and referencing Nix code (and potentially other languages) with the Atom Git Store.
 But one critical piece, which I’ve stressed before, deserves its own spotlight: versioning.
 It’s the linchpin of the atom scheme and warrants a dedicated section.

 Every atom must be versioned, currently using semantic versioning, though we could support other schemes later to accommodate diverse software naturally.
 As shown earlier, each atom’s Git reference lives at `refs/atoms/<atom-id>/<atom-version>`.
 This structure is key for efficient discovery.
 Querying references from a Git server is lightweight, with filtering done on the server side—no heavy object fetching required.
-A single request made using simple glob patterns can list all atoms and their versions in a repository.
+A single request made with a simple glob pattern can list all atoms and their versions in a repository.
 Try that with nixpkgs today—it’s a slog, requiring costly history traversal and git log parsing, with no guarantee of accuracy if the log format hiccups; not to mention you'll have to have the whole history available locally to be exhaustive.

 By contrast, the atom format is standardized (though evolving), efficient, and well-typed.
 When published using the official atom crate library, atoms are guaranteed to conform to spec.
 We even embed the format version in the atom’s Git commit header, ensuring tools can easily handle future backward-incompatible changes by identifying the format version upfront.